 As mentioned above, the shorter the term the less interest is paid overall, but the higher the monthly payments.
 Choosing a repayment term comes down to a combination of affordability and what else you would like to do with the money (for example, we have a page on overpaying your mortgage vs investing).

 One popular strategy is to go for a longer term, and thus have lower minimum payments, but overpay each month.
-This gives you the same savings on interest and ability to finish your mortgage early as you would get with a shorter term, but with the flexibility to reduce payments if you run into hardship.
+This gives you the same ability to finish your mortgage early as you would get with a shorter term, but with the flexibility to reduce payments if you run into hardship.
 This approach takes some financial discipline but works very well if you stick with it!

 Fixed and variable rate mortgages